Pipeline Build

 The natural gas pipeline system is organized somewhat differently than liquid pipeline systems.
 Natural gas is delivered directly to homes and businesses through distribution pipelines.
 Natural gas can contain natural gas liquids (NGL) when produced.
 Processors remove water, NGLs, and impurities from the natural gas stream to make the natural gas suitable for sale.

-Natural gas and NGLs then travel on separate pipeline systems until they reach their end users.
-There are over 2.2 million miles of natural gas distribution pipeline and over 300,000 miles of transmission pipeline.
+Natural gas and NGLs travel on separate pipeline systems until they reach their end users.
+There are over 2.3 million miles of natural gas distribution pipeline and over 300,000 miles of transmission pipeline.

-After construction, pipelines undergo a series of tests before they are commissioned, or placed in service.
+After construction, pipelines undergo a series of tests before they are commissioned or placed in service.
 This “pre-commissioning” phase may include pipeline cleaning to remove any debris and hydrotesting, where the pipeline is filled with water at a pressure above the normal operating pressure to detect leaks.
+Pipeline coatings are also inspected.

 Many liquid petroleum pipelines transport different types of products in the same pipeline.
 To do so, the pipeline operator sends different products in “batches.”
 For example, an operator might send gasoline for several hours, and then switch to jet fuel, before switching to diesel fuel.
 The process of tracking the customer’s batch or product through the pipeline is done through scheduling.
-Once the product has been scheduled and actually transported, a ticket shows the type of product transported, the amount, transportation origination and destination points, and the owner.
+Once the product has been scheduled and transported, a ticket shows the type of product transported, the amount, transportation origination, and destination points, as well as the owner.

 Throughout the process, the product is measured at the receipt point in the pipeline and again upon delivery to document the amount of product moved from point A to point B.